-Children will be dropped off at their allocated entrance, where they will be greeted by a teaching assistant.
-If there are any issues that the teacher needs to be made aware of, then parents can send a message via the person on the door.
+Children will be dropped off at their allocated entrance, where they will be greeted by their teacher.
+If there are any issues that the teacher needs to be made aware of, parents can communicate with the member of staff on the gate or the class email address.

 How you can help: If your child is anxious about being dropped off, encourage them to find a friend they can stay with until it’s time to go into the classroom.